eticav/elm-pouchdb/README.md

 # elm-pouchdb

-This library is a a set of Elm modules that bind the functionalities of the great pouchdb library.
+This library is a a set of [Elm](http://www.elm-lang.org/) modules that bind the functionalities of the great [pouchdb](https://pouchdb.com/) library.
+This library enables the user to use [Couchdb](http://couchdb.apache.org/)/[pouchdb](https://pouchdb.com/) database.
+It is great tool for mobile first applications, thanks to the powerfull sync feature of Couchdb comptatible databases.

 It contains: